 Check with your municipality before attempting to obtain a Broward County Local Business Tax Receipt, especially if your business is home-based.
 Local Business Tax Receipts are non-refundable, and your municipality may decline your application, due to zoning or inspection requirements.
 In addition, your municipality may have other tax or licensing requirements.

-New businesses must present applications for a Broward County Local Business Tax Receipt in person at Broward County Records, Taxes and Treasury Division, Governmental Center Room A-100, 115 S. Andrews Ave., Fort Lauderdale.
+New businesses may also present applications for a Broward County Local Business Tax Receipt in person at Broward County Records, Taxes and Treasury Division, Governmental Center Room A-100, 115 S. Andrews Ave., Fort Lauderdale.
 You may send in a representative if you are unable to come in yourself.
 We do not accept/process new applications after 4:30 p.m.
 You can pick up an application form there, or you can download an application online.

 You need a Local Business Tax Receipt for each location you operate your business from, and one for each type of business you conduct.